hnmike/hnmike/20-30 technical knowledge hub/data engineer/data engineer lab 1 (202411160846).md

 		  cp example.env .env
 	    ```
 - !
 Change the port 5432 to 5431
 - ?
-How to run
+How to run postg
 - Start the Docker Compose container:
     - If you're on Mac: